 DefinitionThis section has been translated automatically.

-Cytolytic cytokine formed in the cytolytic granules of activated cytotoxic T cells (CD8) and NK cells.
+Cytolytic cytokine that is produced in the cytolytic granules of activated cytotoxic T cells (CD8) and NK cells.
 It is active together with the cytokine perforin.
-Perforin is integrated into the cell membrane of the target cell where it forms a pore-like structure.
-Certain serine proteases (granzymes) penetrate through this pore into the target cell and induce apoptosis.
+Perforin is integrated into the cell membrane of the target cell, where it forms a pore-like structure.
+Certain serine proteases (e.g. granzymes) penetrate the target cell through this pore and trigger apoptosis.
 Granulysin has a broad antimicrobial effect.
-It leads to the destruction of keratinocytes in certain inflammatory processes of the skin, e.g. in Stevens-Johnson syndrome or TEN.
-The concentration of granulysin in the bladder contents is directly correlated to the severity of the disease.
+It leads to the destruction of keratinocytes in certain inflammatory processes of the skin, such as Stevens-Johnson syndrome or toxic epidermal necrolysis.
+The concentration of granulysin in the blister contents is directly correlated with the severity of the disease.
+Large quantities of granulysin can also be detected in the blisters of erythema multiforme.

 LiteratureThis section has been translated automatically.